 7. Develop signature research areas to correlate with our faculty experts.

 Our values connect directly to the School of Engineering and Applied Sciences' values, as part of the collaborative culture we try to cultivate.

 The strategic planning exercise was our proactive response to the period of growth engineering programs across the United States are experiencing.
 This was our opportunity to evaluate our current status and identify critical goals and strategies to address the needs born out of the national and global dialogue on the need for a STEM-educated workforce.

 Over the last five years, the Department has carried out a specific hiring plan aimed at enhancing our research strengths.
 The faculty who were brought in based on that plan will help us meet the demands of a STEM-educated workforce, while providing a better and more complete environment for the pursuit of excellence by our students, staff and faculty.

 Our plan addresses ways to build financial strength in the Department through targeted research areas and opportunities, so new and existing activities may be funded appropriately.

-This plan also addresses the the factors that influnce the national and international university ranking systems (U.S. News and World Report, ARWU, etc.).
-Incoming students and their parents pay attention to these rankings, and they provide tanginble indicators of strengths and weaknesses, despite their much-discussed flaws.
+This plan also addresses the the factors that influence the national and international university ranking systems (U.S. News and World Report, ARWU, etc.).
+Incoming students and their parents pay attention to these rankings, and they provide tangible indicators of strengths and weaknesses, despite their much-discussed flaws.

-As one of nine collaborative departments in UB's School of Engineering and Applied Sciences (SEAS), The Civil, Structural and Environmental Engineering Department alligns its goals and actions with the goals of UB SEAS.
+As one of nine collaborative departments in UB's School of Engineering and Applied Sciences (SEAS), The Civil, Structural and Environmental Engineering Department aligns its goals and actions with the goals of UB SEAS.